TauferLab/SOMOSPIE/README.md

   * GDAL

 ## Acknowledgments
-The authors acknowledge the support of the National Science Foundation through the awards 2103845 and 2103836; and the Access program through the NSF grant 2138296.

 This work partially developed and tested using the following [XSEDE computing resources](https://portal.xsede.org/group/xup/resource-monitor):
 * Stampede2
 * Jetstream